iprinceroyy/blog-on-dom-node/README.md

 ## Table of contents

+Before we go forward, I want you to have a brief idea of DOM & top-level view of the DOM tree as the further discussed topic is correlated.
+You can take the reference here [DOM](https://www.w3schools.com/js/js_htmldom.asp).

 ## Introducing DOM Node

-Every tiny piece of code which is present in the document is represented as a Node object in the DOM Tree.
-It might be text, comments, space, HTML tags, or elements.
+Every tiny piece of code which is present in the document (HTML, XML) is represented as a Node object in the DOM Tree.
+It might be texts, comments, spaces, HTML tags, or elements.

 ## Node object

-The Node interface is an abstract base class meaning it can't be instantiated directly.
+The Node [interface](https://medium.com/@ubale.vikas9/interface-in-oops-6eae3731c242) is an abstract base class meaning it can't be instantiated directly.
 Node inherits properties of EventTarget interface.
 All objects like Text, Comment, and Element use Node functionality by inheriting it.

 ```xml
 <!-- Paragraph demo -->
 <p>This is a paragraph tag</p>
 ```

-&lt;p&gt; tag is an object of HTMLParagraphTag which extends the HTMLElement interface which further extends the Element interface extending Node.
-'This is a paragraph tag' is an object of the Text interface that extends Node. &lt;!-- Paragraph demo --&gt; is an object of the Comment interface inheriting Node.
+Here, &lt;p&gt; tag is an object of HTMLParagraphTag which extends the HTMLElement interface which further extends the Element interface extending Node. `'This is a paragraph tag'`is an object of the Text interface that extends Node. `<!-- Paragraph demo -->` is an object of the Comment interface inheriting the Node class.
 The below diagram illustrates how different kinds of DOM objects are inheriting from their parent.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1672141710792/2ebf9a90-a041-4a5c-adb0-fff8bf64e195.png align="center")

-As you see, element, text, and comment objects are subclasses of the Node parent class.
+As you see, element, text, and comment objects are subclasses of the Node parent class as the direct object of the Node class can't be made.
 So, ultimately they all are Node objects.

+**Note:** These objects aren't created by the users manually, these are created & implemented by the browser internally.

 ### Instance properties/variable